haraka/Haraka/docs/plugins/rspamd.md

     Default: false

-    If true, messages from authenticated users will not be scanned by Rspamd.
+    If true, messages from authenticated users will be scanned by Rspamd.

 - check.private\_ip